The dynamics of generic Kuperberg flows: Shape of the minimal set

-The construction of the space $\fN_{k}$ for $k > 1$ is analogous to that of $\fN_1$.
-It is defined as a union of a closed $1$-sided neighborhood of the space $\fM_0^{k -1}$ with the filled double propellers at level $k$.
+The construction of the space $\fN_{k}$ for $k > 1$ is analogous to that of $\fN_1$, and follows an inductive procedure.
+Assume that the space $\fM_0^{k -1}$ has been constructed.
+Then $\fN_{k}$ is defined as a union of a closed $1$-sided neighborhood of the space $\fM_0^{k -1}$ with the filled double propellers at level $k$.
 Note that the filled double propellers at level $k-1$ in $\fN_{k-1}$ will no longer be contained in $\fN_{k}$, as they are replaced by filled double propellers at level $k$.
-Again, observe that the inclusion $\fN_k \subset \fN_0$ induces an inclusion map of free groups,
+Though it is simple to state the recursive construction of $\fN_{k}$ in outline, the actual construction becomes increasingly complicated to describe, as it is based on the labeling for components of the filled double propellers given in Section~\ref{sec-doublepropellers}.
+We discuss this process in further detail for level $k=2$ below.